MasonProtter/ReplMaker.jl/README.md

 # Examples
 ## Example 1: Expr Mode
-Suppose we want to make a very simple repl mode which just takes whatever input we provide and returns its quoted `Expr` form.
+Suppose we want to make a very simple REPL mode which just takes whatever input we provide and returns its quoted `Expr` form.
 We first make a parsing function,

 ```julia